11 Essential Saltwater Kayak Fishing Tips For Newbies

 The worst part was I completely forgot to bring any pliers!

-Fortunately, I had some nail cutters on me to cut the line, the jack did swim away fine, but it should have been a much easier operation if I had the right tools.
+Fortunately, I had some nail cutters on me to cut the line.
+The jack did swim away fine, but it would have been a much easier operation if I had the right tools.